NUTRITION AND MENTAL HEALTH

 Unfortunately, children’s food, in particular, but many prepared foods for adults as well continue to be laced with hundreds of toxic chemicals.
 In addition, food reactions are extremely common to everyday foods such as wheat, for example.
 This problem if usually missed by most psychiatrists, psychologists and counselors who attempt to correct a physical problem with drugs or counseling when a dietary change would be a simple remedy.

-Eating sugars, particularly refined sugars, upsets calcium metabolism, depletes vital B-complex vitamins, depletes minerals such as chromium, manganese and zinc, and often leads to carbohydrate intolerance.
-Even fruit and fruit juices contain too much sugar for most people, especially children.
-They are much better off without juices and limiting their fruit intake.
+Eating sugars, even including fruit and fruit juices, upsets calcium metabolism, depletes vital B-complex vitamins, depletes minerals such as chromium, manganese and zinc, and often leads to carbohydrate intolerance.
+Fruit and fruit juices usually contain far too much sugar for most people, including children.
+We find everyone does much better without fruit and without fruit juices, no matter what other diet authorities claim about fruit.

-Hypoglycemia is one result of eating a diet of refined foods, the use of stimulants and/or vital mineral depletion.
+Hypoglycemia is one result of eating a diet of sugary or too starchy foods, the use of stimulants and/or vital mineral depletion.
 It may be better described as carbohydrate intolerance.
 The body becomes unable to absorb certain carbohydrate loads effectively without adverse consequences.

 More specifically, what happens is that several hours after a carbohydrate or sugar-rich meal, the blood sugar level falls because the body cannot properly respond to such a lot of carbohydrate ingested at the meal.
 It can easily fall to a level at which the brain is effectively starving for fuel.